 In the event you die without a Will, you die “intestate.”
 Your assets will pass through probate and be distributed according to the State “succession” statutes.
 The distribution depends upon factors such as whether you are married, have children, etc.

-To avoid dying intestate and to know which estate planning vehicle is right for you, call our office for a free initial consultation.
+To avoid dying intestate and to know which estate planning vehicle is right for you, call our office for an initial consultation.

 THE REVOCABLE LIVING TRUST

 For many years now, the revocable living trust has been the primary estate planning tool to avoid probate.
 Although the living trust has been around for over a century, recent publicity about such trusts has brought them into prominence.

 WHAT IS A LIVING TRUST?